Academic Credit for Music Performance

 Music 101 - Private Instruction

-Variable credit: either one-half course or zero credit for one semester of individual instrumental or vocal instruction.
-Students taking this course for one-half credit are encouraged to participate in at least one student recital.
+Variable credit: one-half or zero course for one semester of individual instrumental or vocal instruction.
 Credit/no credit only.
 May be repeated for credit.
-See “Academic Credit for Music Performance” above for pre- or corequisite for credit.

 Music 104 - Reed Orchestra

-Variable credit: either one-half course or zero credit for one semester.
+Variable credit: one-half or zero course for one semester.
 Availability of credit is dependent on instruments needed for repertoire to be performed in any given semester.
-Because there are two rehearsals per week, the pre- or corequisite of enrollment in other music courses to earn credit is waived, although the restrictions on the amount of credit that can be earned still apply.
 The orchestra rehearses and performs works from the eighteenth to the twenty-first century.
 It presents one or two concerts each semester.
 Prerequisite: audition required.
 Credit/no credit only.
 May be repeated for credit.

 Music 105 - Reed Chorus

-Variable credit: either one-half course or zero credit for one semester.
+Variable credit: one-quarter or zero course for one semester.
 The chorus, open to all members of the Reed community, rehearses and performs works from all periods of music, often with the orchestra.
-(No audition required).
+(No audition required.)
 Credit/no credit only.
 May be repeated for credit.
-See “Academic Credit for Music Performance” above for pre- or corequisite for credit.

 Music 107 - Collegium Musicum

-Variable credit: either one-half course or zero credit for one semester.
+Variable credit: one-half or zero course for one semester.
 The Collegium rehearses and performs vocal music from many historic periods suitable for a small group.
-The pre- or corequisite of enrollment in other music courses to earn credit is waived, although the restrictions on the amount of credit that can be earned still apply.
 Prerequisite: audition required.
 Credit/no credit only.
 May be repeated for credit.

 Music 108 - Jazz Ensemble

-Variable credit: either one half-course or zero credit for one semester.
-Jazz ensembles selected by the instructor rehearse regularly and give several performances each semester.
-Rehearsals include improvisational techniques, soloing, and accompanying.
+Variable credit: one-quarter or zero course for one semester.
+Jazz ensembles selected by the instructor rehearse regularly and give one performance each semester.
+Rehearsals include improvisational techniques, soloing, accompanying, and jazz theory.
 Prerequisite: audition required.
 Credit/no credit only.
 May be repeated for credit.
-See “Academic Credit for Music Performance” above for pre- or corequisite for credit.

 Music 109 - Chamber Music

-Variable credit: either one-half course or zero credit for one semester.
-Available by audition when there are enough advanced students to form an ensemble of one player per part.
+Variable credit: one-quarter or zero course for one semester.
+Available by audition when there are enough students at an appropriate level to form an ensemble of one player per part.
 This course consists of weekly coaching sessions and several performances during the semester.
 Prerequisite: audition.
 Credit/no credit only.
 May be repeated for credit.
-See “Academic Credit for Music Performance” above for pre- or corequisite for credit.

 Music 142 - Latin American Popular Music